Northwestern California University School of Law: Accreditation

 The Northwestern California University School of Law is approved and accredited by the Committee of Bar Examiners of the State Bar of California.
 Students to whom the school awards the JD degree are eligible to take the California Bar Examination and become licensed in the State of California.
 The school is not accredited by the American Bar Association (ABA).
 As a result, students are generally not permitted to take the bar exam outside of California immediately after graduation.
 Currently 23 states allow graduates to take their respective bar exams and be admitted to practice law after passing the bar in California and practicing for a set number of years.

 Admissions

-For the class entering in 2024, the school accepted 1080 out of 1595 applicants (67.71%), with 541 of those accepted enrolling, a 50.09% yield rate.
+For the class entering in 2025, the school accepted 1235 out of 1697 applicants (72.8%), with 613 of those accepted enrolling, a 49.6% yield rate.
 The school does not require submission of LSAT scores.
-The median undergraduate GPA was 3.14.
-Its 25th and 75th percentile GPAs were 2.67 and 3.53.
+The median undergraduate GPA was 3.16.
+Its 25th and 75th percentile GPAs were 2.77 and 3.56.

 Employment

-For 2020 graduates, by 2023, 47% of the 35 member graduating class were employed in positions requiring bar passage (i.e. as attorneys) and 53% were employed in JD advantage positions.
+By 2025, 21% of the 2022 graduates who had passed the bar exam and responded to the school's survey request were employed in positions requiring bar passage (i.e. as attorneys) and a further 36% were employed in JD advantage positions.

 Tuition

-Per year, NWCU's tuition is $4,980 plus $100 for registration fees, not inclusive of books or other materials approximated at $825 to $1,325 annually.
-The total tuition and fees for the four-year program is $20,020, not inclusive of books or other expenses.
-The university is one of the least expensive state accredited law schools in California.
+The total tuition and fees for the four-year program is $20,975, not inclusive of books or other expenses.